Multidimensional segment trees can do range updates in poly-logarithmic time: Main Results

 Recall that the query operation must return the sum of all the elements in the supplied range/region $r \equiv [x_{start}:x_{end},y_{start}:y_{end}]$.
-To do that, our algorithm starts from the root node $n_R$.
+To do that, our algorithm starts from the root node $node_R$.
 We start dividing the regions along $x$ dimension until the query range along $x$ dimension (i.e., $[x_{start}:x_{end}]$) is obtained.
-Note that, as we travel from one node to another while dividing the regions along $x$ dimension, even in cases where ranges along $x$ dimension mismatch, we perform a query on the Segment Tree inside each node.
-This query is termed as `Partial Query', as we only consider the global values of the nodes.
-Moreover, we dilute, i.e., scale down the values stored in the nodes, such that only the actual contribution of the region represented by the node to the queried region is considered as follows.
-If we are at a node $n$ that operates on the region $[x_1:x_2,y_1:y_2]$, then, the scaling factor will be as follows.
+Note that, as we travel from one node to another, while dividing the regions along $x$ dimension, even in cases where ranges along $x$ dimension mismatch, we perform a query on the Segment Tree inside each node (say node $node_i$).
+This query is termed as `Partial Query', where we only query the global value in such cases as follows.
+Moreover, we dilute, i.e., scale down the returned values (i.e., the global values stored in the nodes) so as to consider the actual contribution of the region represented by the node $node_i$, in such cases as follows.
+If we are at a node $node_i$ that operates on the region $[x_1:x_2,y_1:y_2]$, then, the scaling factor will be as follows.

-Similar to the proposed update operation, the query region is trimmed such that only the query region that falls within the region operated by the node is considered.
-In addition to considering the global values stored in the nodes, we also propagate the global lazy values stored in the nodes.
+Similar to the proposed update operation, the query region is trimmed such that only the query region that falls within the region operated by the node $node_i$ is considered.
+In addition to considering the global values stored in node $node_i$, we also propagate the global lazy values stored therein.
 These lazy values do not require scaling as they are multiplied by the size of the query region.
-The partial result obtained from a node, $n$ is therefore as follows.
+The partial result obtained from node $node_i$ is therefore as follows.

-On the other hand, while dividing the regions along $x$ dimension, if we obtain a region $r'$ such that the range along $x$ dimension is either equal or is contained within that of the query region, we perform a `Complete Query'.
+\paragraph{4.1.3.2 Complete Query} On the other hand, while dividing the regions along $x$ dimension, if we obtain a region $r'$ such that the range along $x$ dimension is either equal or is contained within that of the query region, we perform a `Complete Query'.
 For `Complete Query' we consider both the local and the global values.
 Similarly, both the local and global lazy updates are propagated.
 Moreover, no scaling is performed as the region already corresponds to the query region.
-The complete result obtained from a node $n$ is therefore as follows.
+The complete result obtained from a node $node_i$ is therefore as follows.